sebiva/Confs/README.md

 ## Vim adaptations

-To get certain erlang repositories working (mixing rebar2 and rebar3), the 'vim-erlang-compiler.path' file must be applied to the plugin in ~/.vim/bundle/vim-erlang-compiler after vim has been installed.
+To get certain erlang repositories working (mixing rebar2 and rebar3), the 'vim-erlang-compiler.patch' file must be applied to the plugin in ~/.vim/bundle/vim-erlang-compiler after vim has been installed.

 Snippets: